pylayers/pylayers/_sources/manual/layout.txt

 image.

 To delete a single point, select the point and type `d`.
-To delete a group of point use the zoom to delimitate the region to delete and type the `Suppr` key.
+To delete a group of point use the matplotlib zoom to delimit the region to delete and strike the `Suppr` key.

 Walls edition mode